Discover the 60 best souvenirs from Scotland that you can also buy on a budget… and what Scottish gifts you can buy for your pet!

 If you’re looking for unique Scotland souvenirs, you really should think of buying something tartan.
 As you probably already read above, even many cookies and candy producers are using tartan on their boxes to show that it’s an authentic Scottish product.
 We even found little teddy bears wearing tartan jumpers: our baby nephew loved the one we bought for him!

 A nice Scottish gift for a man can be a tartan tie: you will find them in different colors and some shops will also tell you which colors belong to the different Scottish clans.

 Shopping in Scotland is awesome, especially if you’re looking for traditional tartan designed for modern Scottish clothes.
 A tartan scarf is very much trendy nowadays and buying an original one would be the perfect way to look stylish and remember your trip to Scotland!

-Other tartan items you could buy are hair bows, shirts, bags, purses and so much more.
+Other tartan items you can buy are hair bows, shirts, bags, purses and more.

 You can find some of the best tartan clothes at Ness in Edinburgh.
 They sell original designs made in Scotland, and have a nice Outlet section where you can buy super cute Scotland souvenirs for yourself or your friends on a budget.

 When we visited I’ve found some beautiful tartan scarves for less than £9!

 Make sure you pay a visit if you’re looking for a budget souvenir designed in Scotland.
 I suggest having a look at their seasonal deals and discounts before you buy anything!

 Buying a Scottish kilt is a bit more complicated.
 One of our friends who is absolutely in love with the Scottish culture has bought a traditional tartan kilt and he claims it took one full carry-on bag to bring it back to Italy!